swissup/swissup.github.io/m2/extensions/ajaxpro/index.md

     Shopping Cart       | Looks like the content on the shopping cart page but without going to it Minicart            | Looks like expanded minicart (cart in the right top corner)

-    > По замовчуванню SuggestPage Content.
+    > Default value is SuggestPage Content.
 It depends on your theme pre-installed options

     Window types